Nicholasp3435/FlightSoftwareProject/README.md

 1. Read the input image file with stb and store each subpixel value with a `char*`.
 2. Take the 3 LSBs of the first 3 pixels' subchannels and Hamming(12, 8) decode them to the original bytes
-   - Check if this is then the signature, "Nic"; continue decoding if so
+   - Then check if this is the signature, "Nic"; continue decoding if so
 3. Take the 3 LSBs of the next 4 pixels's subchannels to get the length of the message.
 4. Continue decoding up to the length of the message and writing each letter to the output message file.